CodeYellowBV/storybook-addon-gemini/README.md

 > **Needs at least [react-storybook](https://github.com/kadirahq/react-storybook) 2.2.1**

-This addon for storybook will allow you to see Gemini screenshot tests directly inside your storybook.
+This addon for [Storybook](https://getstorybook.io/) will allow you to see Gemini screenshot tests directly inside your Storybook.
+It will show only the relevant Gemini tests for the currently selected story.

 **This is a Work in Progress.
 At the moment this depends on some modifications on the `gemini-gui` package (see [this PR](https://github.com/gemini-testing/gemini-gui/pull/72)).
 So don't use it yet!!**